Top 10 Customer Experience KPIs Every CX Leader Should Track

 • Passives: Give a rating of 7 to 8.
 Satisfied customers but not loyal to your brand.

-• Detractors: Rate your brand from 0 to 6.
-Unhappy or disgruntled customers.
+• Detractors: Rate a brand on a scale of 0 to 6—unhappy or disgruntled customers.

-This metric shows how loyal your customers are to you and how pleased they are with their experience.
+This metric shows how loyal the customers are to a brand and how pleased they are with their experience.

 Net Promoter Score = Percentage of promoters – Percentage of detractors

-An NPS of 50 and above is considered excellent, although any rating higher than 0 is good enough since it implies that the number of promoters is higher than that of detractors.
+An NPS of 50 or higher is considered excellent, though any rating above 0 is good enough, as it implies the number of promoters exceeds that of detractors.

-Also, detractors provide valuable insight into how to improve your CX.
-You can even sway them to become promoters with a refined CX strategy and strategic messaging.
+Also, detractors provide valuable insight into how to improve the CX.
+A brand can motivate them to become promoters with a refined CX strategy and strategic messaging.

 5. Customer Satisfaction Score

-Customer satisfaction (CSAT) is a straightforward metric that shows you how happy your customers are with your brand.
+Customer satisfaction (CSAT) is a straightforward metric that shows how happy the customers are with the brand.

 The formula looks like this: